GE U36B: History

 The primary purchaser of the U36B was the Seaboard Coast Line Railroad, which ordered 108 locomotives.
 The Auto-Train Corporation, whose Auto Train ran primarily over the Seaboard, ordered another 17, for a total production run of 125.
 Four of these would be delivered to Conrail after Auto-Train ran into financial difficulties.
 The Conrail U36B locomotives were fitted with AAR Type B trucks.
 The unit price was $285,000.
 The intended use of the U36B was "high-priority, fast freight services, such as intermodal trains."

 GE manufactured the U36B between January 1969 and December 1974, during a period when railroads in the United States moved away from high-horsepower designs.
 There were multiple reasons for this change: rising fuel prices because of the 1973 oil crisis, higher locomotive maintenance costs, and poor wheel adhesion, resulting from the primitive state of wheel-slip control at the time.
 With its 900 hp per axle, the U36B was the "ultimate in adhesion-limited locomotives."
 GE would not market another such type until the Dash 7 series in the late 1970s.

-Seaboard No. 1776 was painted in a red-white-and-blue color scheme to honor the United States Bicentennial and made numerous special trips.
+Seaboard Coast Line #1776(2nd) (locomotive originally built as SCL #1813, it traded numbers with original #1776, which had already been released into service wearing the standard SCL Black with Yellow stripe paint scheme--1776(1st) became 1813(2nd and 1813(1st) became 1776(2nd)) was painted in a red-white-and-blue color scheme to honor the United States Bicentennial and made numerous special trips.
 The 13 Auto-Train locomotives were painted in that company's distinctive purple-white-and-red color scheme, devised by Carol Settles.
 Amtrak leased car six of Auto-Train's locomotives during the unusually harsh winter of 1976–1977 to provide power for the Chicago–Florida Floridian.

-At least one U36B has been preserved at the Lake Shore Railway Historical Society Museum.